reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

 Then we call `addResponseInterceptorFirst()` method passing the interceptor object as an argument.
 This method adds the `interceptor` as the first response interceptor in the chain of interceptors.
 It also has a method `addResponseInterceptorLast()` to add the interceptor at the end.

-By adding the interceptor first, it ensures that the response code logged before we manipulate the response further.
+By adding the interceptor first, it ensures that the response code is logged before we manipulate the response further.
 Finally, it calls the `build()` method to create the `CloseableHttpClient` instance with the configured response interceptor.

 ## Configuring Execution Interceptors

 An execution interceptor allows developers to intercept the execution of HTTP requests and responses.
 It can intercept various stages of the request execution, such as before sending the request, after receiving the response, or when an exception occurs during execution.
 Execution interceptors can be used for tasks like logging, caching, manipulate request and response, or error handling.

 {{% info title="ExecChain and Scope" %}}
-In Apache HttpClient 5, `ExecChain` and `ExecChain.Scope` play key roles in request execution and interception.
+In Apache HttpClient 5, `ExecChain` and `ExecChain.Scope` play a key role in request execution and interception.

 `ExecChain` represents the execution chain for processing HTTP requests and responses.
 It defines the core method `proceed()`, which is responsible for executing the request and returning the response.
 This interface allows for interception and modification of the request and response at various stages of execution.